Suburbanites are voting and that’s good news for Joe Biden

 That moderate tilt proved to be an advantage for Biden over Sanders, whom many suburban voters said they viewed as less likely to beat Trump.
 Biden soundly beat Sanders in Dakota County, Chesterfield County and Fairfax.
 In California, a state Sanders won, he beat Biden in suburban havens of Orange and Riverside counties, although by relatively narrow margins.

-Matthew McDade, 62, a Democrat who cast his ballot in Cady, North Carolina, home of the Research Triangle Park area, said he voted for Biden as a matter of pragmatism rather than preference.
+Michael McDade, 62, a Democrat who cast his ballot in Cary, North Carolina, home of the Research Triangle Park area, said he voted for Biden as a matter of pragmatism rather than preference.

 “I just felt like he had the best chance of consolidating Democrats behind him and the best chance of beating Trump,” he said.
 The 40-year resident has watched Wake County swell with out-of-state newcomers filling jobs in the booming pharmaceutical and technology industries and surrounding universities, and making the area “much more cosmopolitan.”